Windmill Nursery - Redruth

 - Specialist skills or training our staff have

 The owner has a B.Phil.Ed in special educational needs.
 All staff have attended some training in working with children with additional needs and there is regular 'in house' support for staff in this field.
+The sencos regularly attend area meetings with the Senior locality Senco.

 - Support we offer regarding children's health and well-being